 How do Online Slots Work?

-Of all the casino games available today, slots are by far the most popular.
+Of all the casino games available today at the most generous casinos, slots are by far the most popular.
 Perhaps it's the prospect of winning big that makes them so alluring.
 Maybe it’s just their simple play style.
 In any case, their fundamental design hasn’t changed all that much in the 100 or so years that they’ve been around.

 The biggest change to happen in the last few decades, of course, is that you can now play them on the internet.
 But online slots don’t use the mechanical components that give traditional slots machines their randomness, so how can you trust that they’re working in the same manner?
 To find out, keep reading and discover exactly how online slots work.